-I’ve been trying to ingratiate myself with Beth so she'll invite me on some of the fabulous, off the beaten path travels of hers.
+I’ve been trying to ingratiate myself with Beth, so she'll invite me on some fabulous, off the beaten path travels of hers.
 No such luck!
 She does, however, invite me to cook for her, replicating some of the delicious meals she has sampled on her many trips.
 I benefit how, you ask?
 I get menu suggestions that lead to incredible conversations that spice up my life.
-Not exactly plane fare and a five star hotel, but I’ll take it.
+Not exactly plane fare and a five-star hotel, but I’ll take it.

 Beth’s recent trip to Durban, South Africa, yielded me a new cooking experience; curry.
-I’m not a fan of spicy food and have never tried to make a curry.
-But this was fun fare to attempt and serve to my willing book club taste testers.
+I’m not a fan of spicy food and have never tried to make a curry, so this was a fun opportunity to attempt the recipe and serve to my willing book club taste testers.
 I settled on an easy curry recipe for a Durban standard, Bunny Chow.

 Considered fast food, Bunny Chow originates in Durban and is attributed to migrate workers from India and surround.
 The name 'Bunny' derives from BANIA, which is slang for a Gujarati person.
 Gujaratis are an Indo-Aryan ethnic group of western India.

-As I live in backwater Texas, some of the required ingredients were not available at my local grocery.
+As I live in backwater Texas, some required ingredients were not available at my local grocery.
 Substitutions are noted.

 1 teaspoon anise extract. (or 1 star anise)

 1/2 teaspoon ground cinnamon. (or one cinnamon stick)

 1/2 UP oil.
 I substituted with olive oil

 Sauté these ingredients over medium heat until they begin to darken and the aroma is strong.

 Cook, stirring continually, until the curry spices start to stick to the pan.